UCloudDoc-Team/cli/cmd/ucloud/subnet/create.md

   --name     string         Optional.
 Name of subnet to create (default "Subnet")

   --region     string       Optional.
-The region of the subnet (default "cn-bj2")
+The region of the subnet (default "cn-sh2")

   --project-id     string   Optional.
-The project id of the subnet (default "org-ryrmms")
+The project id of the subnet (default "org-oxjwoi")

   --group     string        Optional.
 Business group